Global Demographics and Population Projections

 Western Europe is further along the population aging curve but because of immigration of younger people, the decline will not be as precipitous.
 Countries in western Europe draw in immigrants from central and eastern European countries in the European Union and from former colonies.
 And western Europe, like Japan, currently starts with more resources to support an aging population.
 But high structural unemployment rates, low economic growth, restrictive labor laws and generous early retirement benefits will strain western Europe’s ability to grow and maintain current social welfare levels.
 A few European countries realize that current levels of social welfare are not sustainable and have begun reviews of government retirement and health care programs.
 This problem is exacerbated by the currently very high unemployment and underemployment rates among younger employees.

 Facing the future, a number of Western European countries have set up programs to encourage legal migration from outside the European Union, in addition to migration from central European countries within the EU.
-But increase in immigrants is currently being met with increasing domestic opposition.
+But increase in immigrants is currently being met with increasing domestic opposition and the rise of anti-immigration political parties.

 CHINA